ClojureBridgeLondon/workshop-content-gitbook/simple-values/keywords.md

 Keywords are the strangest of the basic value types, they don’t have a real world analog like numbers, strings, or booleans.

-For now you can think of them as a special type of string, but has more super powers that we will cover in maps.
+For now you can think of them as a special type of string, but has super powers when used with maps.

 ```clojure